ITC-Water-Resources/Vidi-waterflux-GIS/README.md

 GIS datasets related to waterflux project, watershed boundaries etc.

 ## common_borders
-The obtained common borders between neighboring basins will be used to estimate water fluxes between the neighboring basins.
+The obtained common borders between neighboring basins will be used in the estimation of the water fluxes process.

 ## grdc_stations